OfficeDev/Microsoft-Teams-Samples/samples/bot-request-approval/csharp/README.md

 - csharp
 extensions:
 contentType: samples
-createdDate: "6-12-2021 17:00:25"
+createdDate: "13-12-2021 17:00:25"
 ---

-# Send task request using universal adaptive cards in groupchat
+# Send task request using universal adaptive cards in group chat

 This sample shows a feature where:
-1. Requester : Can request for any task approval from manager by intiating request in groupchat using bot command `request` and only requester can edit the request card.
+1. Requester : Can request for any task approval from manager by intiating request in group chat using bot command `request` and only requester can edit the request card.
-2. Manager : Can see the request raised by user in the same groupchat with an option of approve or reject.
+2. Manager : Can see the request raised by user in the same group chat with an option of approve or reject.
 3. Others: Other members in the group chat can see the request details only.

 Requester:

-- Initiated request using bot command `request` in groupchat.
+- Initiated request using bot command `request` in group chat.

   ![Initial Card](BotRequestApproval/Images/InitialCard.png)